mVentory/mVentorySqlExporter/mVentorySqlExporter/README.md

 * Copy contents of `bin` folder to the destination. .Net 4.0 or later is required.

-* Run `mvSqlExporterEventLogSource.reg` with admin rights to add a logging event source

 * Check App.config for default settings:
 ** connection string (change DB name, add login/pwd if need to) ** default output file names and locations